-The FTA published a final rule for the PTASP as authorized by the Moving Ahead for Progress in the 21st Century Act (MAP-21).
-This final rule requires states and certain operators of public transportation systems that receive federal financial assistance under Urbanized Area Formula Program (49 U.S.C. § 5307) to develop safety plans that include the processes and procedures to implement SMSs.
+The Federal Transit Administration (FTA) published a final rule for PTASP as authorized by the Moving Ahead for Progress in the 21st Century Act (MAP-21).
+This final rule requires States and certain operators of public transportation systems that receive Federal financial assistance under Urbanized Area Formula Program (49 U.S.C. § 5307) to develop safety plans that include the processes and procedures to implement Safety Management Systems (SMS).
 Transit operators must certify they have a safety plan, meeting the requirements of the rule, in place by July 20, 2020.
-OCTA is on schedule to meet the July 20, 2020, deadline and, to remain compliant, will review and revise the Plan annually and have it certified by the Board.
+OCTA is on schedule to meet the July 20, 2020 deadline and, to remain compliant, will review and revise the Plan annually and have it certified by the OCTA Board.

 The safety plan requirements for rail transit agencies under FTA's original State Safety Oversight Rule (49 C.F.R.
 Part 659) implemented system safety through 21 specific requirements for System Safety Program Plans (SSPPs).
 The major focus of system safety is to integrate risk management into the overall system engineering process rather than addressing hazards as day-to-day operational considerations.
 The PTASP replaces the current OCTA BSSPP.
-Once the OC Streetcar is in operation in 2022, OCTA will be fully responsible to the requirements and for having related practices reviewed by the appropriate State Safety Oversight program.
+Once the "OC Streetcar" is in operation in 2022, OCTA will be fully responsible to the requirements and for having related practices reviewed by the appropriate State Safety Oversight program.